Anime4000/IFME/README.md

 Making user easy to convert their media files and standardise their collection to the latest format!

-IFME is a queue based converter, in order easy to use, IFME will keep original properties, such as:

-* Video Resolution
-* Video Bit Depth
-* Video Frame Rate value
-* Video Frame Rate mode (CFR/VFR)
-* MKV Subtitle
-* MKV Attachment
-* MKV Chapters

-Also IFME capable automatically de-interlaced by detecting metadata, make sure video in true interlace, not interlaced image but save in progressive.
+IFME capable detect interlace video by **detecting metadata** and automatically deinterlaced as is.
+Sometime interlace video can be very frustrated if improper encoding, If you backup DVD, [MakeMKV](http://makemkv.com/) capable to keep interlace data that IFME can de-interlaced properly.

 De-interlaced quality follow by video configuration preset:

 | x265 preset | De-interlaced | Value |
 | :---------: | :-----------: | :---: |
 | ultrafast   | fast          | 0     |